What is a Pivot Table?

 - Count the total number of employees in every department.

-- Count the total number of employees with and without a car.
+- Count the total number of employees with a car and without a car.

 - The average salary of employees with a car, and of employees without a car.

-- The average salary of employees with a car and without a car, inside every department.
+- The average salary of employees with a car and without a car, for every single department.

-- The highest number of monthly working hours for every department.
+- The highest number of monthly working hours inside every department.

 …and the combinations are endless.

-After creating the pivot table report, you can format it, sort it, group dates and numerical ranges together, filter items outside, switch between rows and columns, apply different statistical functions to the data (sum, count, average etc.), change and refresh the original data and see how it is reflected on the report, create a chart from it …and this list can go on…
+After creating it and getting the basics, you can go ahead with using advanced features: format it, sort it, group dates and numerical ranges together, filter items outside, switch between rows and columns, apply different statistical functions to the data (sum, count, average etc.), change and refresh the original data and see how it is reflected on the report, create a chart from it …and this list of possibilities can go on…